flipperdevices/flipperzero-firmware/wiki/Contributing.md

 * Some sections mark as `not documented`.
 There is some implementation and you can add some documentation here.
 * If section of wiki has no mark, this is actual documentation for part of Flipper.

-## Wiki editing `(not implemented)`
+## How to edit Wiki

-All wiki files storage in main repository in `wiki` folder.
+The [Wiki](https://github.com/Flipper-Zero/flipperzero-firmware-community/wiki) connected to this repostiry is automatically generated from `.md` files located in repository via Github Actions. ⚠️ **Do not edit Wiki direcrly in web-interface.
+Your changes will be lost after automatic rebuild** ⚠️

 You can change wiki by creating PR with `documentation` label.
 After merge to master, wiki contents copying to GitHub `Wiki` section.

 ## Backlog